fieldtrip/website/faq/discontinuous_neuralynx.md

 The low-level read_neuralynx_ncs function detects the presence of gaps in the .Ncs file and issues a warning.
 If you get this warning, the solution is to read in the raw timestamps for all individual samples rather than relying on the monotonous linear relationship.
 This is possible for a single channel, the procedure does not yet work when reading a whole dataset at once (i.e. a directory containing multiple Ncs files).

 One can then construct a time-stamp axis and interpolate in-between samples, and set samples occurring within gaps to NaNs.
-This is demonstrated in the following cod
+This is demonstrated in the following code:

-  % start with normal preprocessing of a single channel
-    cfg         = [];
+    % start with normal preprocessing of a single channel cfg         = [];
     cfg.dataset = 'CSC1.Ncs';
     data        = ft_preprocessing(cfg);

-  Warning: discontinuous recording, predicted number of timestamps and observed number of timestamps differ by 1693523717.00 Please consult the wiki on http://fieldtrip.fcdonders.nl/getting_started/neuralynx?&#discontinuous_recordings
+    Warning: discontinuous recording, predicted number of timestamps and observed number of timestamps differ by 1693523717.00
+    Please consult the wiki on http://fieldtrip.fcdonders.nl/getting_started/neuralynx?&#discontinuous_recordings

     > In fileio/private/read_neuralynx_ncs at 94
     In ft_read_header at 1196
     In ft_preprocessing at 394

     >> disp(data)
              hdr: [1x1 struct]
            label: {'CSC1'}
             time: {[1x12902912 double]}